-The AP17-OL3 database contains 3 languages: Kazakh, Tibetan and Uyghur, all are minority languages in China.
-This database is part of the Multilingual Minorlingual Automatic Speech Recognition (M2ASR), which is supported by the National Natural Science Foundation of China (NSFC).
+The AP17-OL3 database contains 3 languages: Kazakh, Tibetan and Uyghur, both are minority languages in China.
+This database is part of the Multilingual Minorlingual Automatic Speech Recognition (M2ASR), which is supported by the National Fundamental Science of China (NFSC).
 The project is a three-party collaboration, including Tsinghua University, the Northwest National University, and Xinjiang University.
-The aim of this project is to construct speech recognition systems for five minor languages in China (Kazakh, Kirgiz, Mongolia, Tibetan and Uyghur).
-However, our ambition is beyond that scope: we hope to construct a full set of linguistic and speech resources and tools for the five languages, and make them open and free for research purposes.
+The aim of this project is to construct speech recognition systems for five minor languages in China (Tibetan, Mongolia, Uyghur, Kazak and Kirgiz).
+However, our ambition is beyond that scope: we hope to construct a full set of linguistic and speech resources and tools for the 5 languages, and make them open and free for research purposes.
 We call this the M2ASR Free Data Program.
 All the data resources, including the tools published in this paper, are released on the web site of the project.